Using Sentiment Analysis to Improve Your Customer Service

 Customer sentiment rarely changes over a single message, or even a single conversation.
 It happens over an entire interaction; from the moment a ticket is submitted to the resolution of the issue.
 Great sentiment analysis tools track changes to mood over the entire interaction.
 It allows reps and trainers to understand success and failure on a moment-by-moment basis.

 Sentiment analysis tools aren’t meant to be standalone systems.
 They need to work with your existing customer support solutions, and even be fully integrated with them.
 If your company uses a common customer support solution, like Zendesk, your sentiment analysis tools need to play nice with them.
-Consider using a dedicated integration, like our own Flare Sentiment Analysis plugin.
+Consider using a dedicated integration or plugin.

 Your support technology needs to be able to grow with your business.
 Many developers of sentiment analysis tools lack the expertise and resources needed to build a truly scalable solution.